strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 New plugins can be generated following the [plugins development documentation](/developer-docs/latest/development/plugins-development.md).
 There are 2 important distinctions for TypeScript applications:

-1. After creating the plugin, run `yarn install` or `npm run install` in the plugin directory `src/admin/plugins/[my-plugin-name]` to install dependencies for the plugin.
+1. After creating the plugin, run `yarn install` or `npm run install` in the plugin directory `src/admin/plugins/[my-plugin-name]` to install the dependencies for the plugin.
 2. Run `yarn build` or `npm run build` in the plugin directory `src/admin/plugins/[my-plugin-name]` to build the admin panel including the plugin.

 It is not necessary to repeat the `yarn install` or `npm run install` command after the initial installation.
-The `yarn build` or `npm run build` commands are necessary to implement any plugin development that affects the admin panel.
+The `yarn build` or `npm run build` commands is necessary to implement any plugin development that affects the admin panel.

 <!--